Home Living and workingHow good is health care in Colombia? Explanations and my experiences.

 Good care depends on how much money you have

 The quality of care depends very much on how much money you have.
 Because even though poor people also have access to care, for them everything often takes longer and they cannot afford medication or treatments.
 Health care in Colombia is extremely good, but not if you have little money.
+I understand these people very well that they complain about it.

 For everything to another place